animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-However, there is more risk in returning the existing `Index` and ignoring the application’s definition of the `Index` when an `IndexNameConflictException` is thrown.
+However, there is more risk in returning the existing `Index` and ignoring the application's definition of the `Index` when an `IndexNameConflictException` is thrown.
 For a `IndexNameConflictException`, while the names of the conflicting indexes are the same, the definitions could be different.
 This situation could